FAQs on Settlement Intelligence AI Demand Letters

 Answer: The core product is what is most important for the vast majority of auto cases.
 That core product is available to every licensee, and is going to result in the vast majority of value for any level of license.

-Based upon the non-protected claim manuals DeShaw has used to understand these programs and his research into the programming of the insurance software, a narrative description is only necessary for a short list of conditions that are excluded from software analysis.
+Based upon our research and experience, a narrative description is only necessary for a short list of conditions that are excluded from software analysis.
 These include the following:

 1. Wrongful Death